peterstansfeld/palavo/README.md

 # PALAVO

-Palavo is a, and stands for: PIO-Assisted Logic Analyser with VGA Output.
+### PIO-Assisted Logic Analyser with VGA Output.

+Palavo captures the logic levels of its Raspberry Pi RP2xxx microcontoller's GPIO pins and displays them on a VGA monitor.
+It allows the user, via a simple graphical interface to specify which GPIO pins to capture, which GPIO pin to use as a trigger, and what type of trigger to use.
+The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter using a Raspberry Pi Pico 2, and/or an [Argon] infra-red remote control.

+PIO is Raspberry Pi's Programmable Input Output feature found on their RP2xxx microcontrollers.

-*Assisted* doesn't really do PIO justice, as without PIO (Programmable Input Output on Raspberry Pi's RP2xxx microcontrollers) Palavo would not be possible.
+The *Assisted* in PIO-Assisted doesn't really do PIO justice, as without it Palavo would not be possible.

-Palavo is a keyboard*, or serial terminal, and infra-red remote controlled logic analyser, which has a 6-bit colour, 640 x 480 VGA output to display the captured input channels.
+The VGA output uses a resolution of 640 x 480 with 6-bit colour, and uses CSYNC instead of HSYNC and VSYNC to save a GPIO pin.
+Not all monitors support CSYNC, but many do.
+6-bit colour (2 red, 2 green, 2 blue) is used because when converting the VGA output to DVI, using the HSTX peripheral on a Raspberry Pi Pico 2, the colours remain the same.

-Palavo was inspired by Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser)
+This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).

-*with a Raspberry Pi Pico (2) as a keyboard to serial terminal adapter.

 ## How to build Palavo
+(At least, this is how I built it on a Raspberry Pi 5.)

+Follow the instructions in Appendix C: Manual toolchain setup of [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

+Clone this repository (Palavo) into a suitable location on your PC.

-If one doesn't already exist, create a `build` directory in the Palavo directory.
+If one doesn't already exist, create a `build` directory in the Palavo directory:

-`mkdir build`
+`$ mkdir build`

-Enter the `build` directory.
+Enter the `build` directory:

-`cd build`
+`$ cd build`

-Create a suitably named directory (the target for this example is a Raspberry Pi Pico 2).
+Create a suitably named directory (the target for this example is a Raspberry Pi Pico 2) and enter that directory:

-`mkdir pico2`
+`$ mkdir pico2`

-`cd pico2`
+`$ cd pico2`

-Specify where the pico-sdk directory can be found.
+Specify where the pico-sdk directory can be found:

-`export PICO_SDK_PATH=~/pico2.2/pico/pico-sdk`
+`$ export PICO_SDK_PATH=~/pico/pico-sdk`

-Specify where the top level CMakeLists.txt file can be found - in this case it's the grandparent directory `../../`, and specify the board `pico2`.
+Specify where the top level CMakeLists.txt file can be found - in this case it's the grandparent directory `../../`, and specify the board `pico2`:

-`cmake ../../ -DPICO_BOARD=pico2`
+`$ cmake ../../ -DPICO_BOARD=pico2`

-`cmake ../../ -DPICO_BOARD=pimoroni_pico_lipo2xl_w_rp2350`
+Then build it:

-`make -j4`
+`$ make -j4`

 This should generate, amongst other files, a `palavo.uf2` file and a `palavo.elf` file.